 Attitudes toward addiction have undoubtedly evolved in recent decades.
-We now largely understand addiction as a mental health issue – one that is not the fault or choice of those suffering in its hold.
-But while we see addiction’s physical, psychological and emotional impacts, one aspect is often overlooked: its spiritual characteristics.
+We now largely understand addiction as a mental health issue — one that is not the fault or choice of those suffering in its hold.
+But while we see addiction’s physical, psychological and emotional impacts, one aspect is often overlooked — its spiritual characteristics.
 Indeed, spiritual crises often manifest as addictions, and spiritual practices can hold the key to lasting, holistic addiction recovery.

-How Spiritual Crisis Leads to Substance Abuse
+How Spiritual Crisis Can Lead to Substance Abuse

 Humans, by nature, feel driven to connect with the true essence of their existence.
 But the lack of emphasis on spirituality in our culture often leaves us without a context for understanding ourselves in this sense.
-Without a more universal perspective on life and ability to tap into a sense of universal togetherness, we’re often left feeling futile, restless and alone.
+Without a universal perspective on life and the ability to tap into a sense of universal togetherness, we’re often left feeling futile, restless and alone.
 Substances can seem like an all-too-easy way to escape this incredibly unsettling feeling.

 Says neuroscientist and assistant professor of Medicine at Harvard Medical School Sat Bir Khalsa, “When people take substances, they’re seeking a certain experience — whether it’s escapist or transcendental or just wanting to move into a different psychological state – to get away from whatever is making them unhappy.”
 That escape route can become something we cling to, forming an addiction over time.
 And as we continue to repeat these behaviors that don’t serve us, addiction causes us to lose touch with our inner self.